enkidevs/curriculum/sql/dql/write/delete-clause.md

 ---
 ## Practice

 Consider the `egg_group` table.
-This time we want to delete the first 5 values:
+Fill in the gap to delete the first 5 values of it.

 | id | name          |
 |----|---------------|